• Skip to main content

 The invention of Bitcoin has been compared to proto money.
 Its implications of monetary freedom could be the spark leading to the separation of money and state, similar to how the invention of the Gutenberg printing press led to the separation of church and state.
 The Bitcoin reformation may be the start of the Bitcoin renaissance.
 It's a once-in-human-history event like the invention of the number zero.

-How cool would it be to own even a very small piece of this historical event?
+Isn’t it cool that you can own a piece of this historical event?

-You don't have to become the next Bitcoin millionaire to be a part of this cultural shift.
-Bitcoin is not going to zero.
-It's not going away.
-There will still be Bitcoin in 100 years and you are here from the beginning.
+You don’t have to become the next Bitcoin millionaire to be a part of this cultural shift.
+You just have to not do nothing.

 For me, personally, this is one of the best reasons to own Bitcoin.
-It's just plain cool and interesting.
-If you read about Bitcoin long enough, you'll come across people talking about “going down the rabbit hole”, and it's pretty true to the experience of learning everything you can about Bitcoin.
+It’s just plain cool and interesting to learn about the history of money and tinkering with electronics.
+If you read about Bitcoin long enough, you’ll come across people talking about “going down the rabbit hole”, and it’s pretty true to the experience of learning everything you can about Bitcoin.

 Once you learn the basics of how Bitcoin works, the next steps really depend on your personality and what you find interesting.
 You might dig into the history of money, why we used shells or salt at different points in time, and how the world converged on gold as a monetary standard for thousands of years.

-Then you might wonder how we came off the gold standard, when the Federal Reserve was created, and what exactly is the Petrodollar?
+Then you might wonder how we came off the gold standard, when the Federal Reserve was created, and what exactly is The Petrodollar or The Eurodollar?

 The rabbit hole continues to go deeper.